 Adam Molloy of Met Éireann gave us the meteorological explanation and the scientific meanings behind the various levels of Irish weather warnings.

-As devastating Hurricanes and Typhoons batter other parts of the world, we here in Ireland are experiencing our own nasty conditions – especially in the west with people there claiming it’s just like living in South Carolina.
+As devastating Hurricanes and Typhoons batter other parts of the world, Ireland is experiencing its own nasty conditions – especially in the west with people there claiming it’s just like living in Siberia.

-“We’ve been going through all sorts of mad weather lately.” said 45-year-old Galway butcher Paul McEvoy.
+“We’ve been going through all sorts of mad weather lately.” said 45-year-old Galway butcher Bertie Quinn.
 “Yesterday the wind reached speeds of 20 mph and then suddenly without warning it shot up to 21.
 Absolute carnage!”

 Meanwhile Adam at Met Éireann says people should take all necessary precautions and be sensible during the incoming Fierce Windy spell.